Skip to main content

 Number of nodes in the poolA statically defined number of nodes in the system pool.

 Additional LabelsOptional node labels in the key-value format.
-To learn more, review Apply Labels to Nodes.
+To learn more, review Node Labels.
 Example: environment:production.

 System Node Pool Cloud Configuration